AntoniaChroni/antoniachroni.github.io/cv.md

 ###  Professional experience
 * Administration assistant, Project Thales (co-financed by the European Union (European Social Fund - ESF) and Greek national funds through the Operational Program “Education and Lifelong Learning” of the National Strategic Reference Framework (NSRF)), “THE POLLINATORS OF THE AEGEAN ARCHIPELAGO: DIVERSITY AND THREATS (POL-AEGIS)”.
 March 2012 –  November 2015.
-  * Contracts and vacancies announcements for collaborators (paperwork and interviews), payments (of collaborators and expenses), direct labor and project’s reports and budget;
+  * Contracts and vacancies announcements for collaborators (paperwork and interviews), payments (of collaborators and expenses), direct labor and project’s reports and budget
-  * Contact with collaborators (>50, >18 foreigners);
+  * Contact with collaborators (>50, >18 foreigners)
-  * Organization and conduct of the annual project meetings & workshops;
+  * Organization and conduct of the annual project meetings & workshops
   * Research, transaction and purchase for lab supplies
   * Lab manager
 * Scientific laboratory technician (internship).
 June – August 2006.